blikblum/slick-router/docs/api.md

 ## Intercepting Links

-Slick Router intercepts all link clicks when using pushState, because without this functionality - the browser would just do a full page refresh on every click of a link.
+By default, when using pushState, the server must be configured to support it (i.e. redirect all non static resources to index html) otherwise the browser would just do a full page refresh on every click of a link.

+Slick Router provides `interceptLinks` function which allows to use pushState without server configuration

 The clicks **are** intercepted only if:

-  * router is passed a `interceptLinks: true` (default)
+  * `interceptLinks(router)` is called
   * the currently used location and browser supports pushState
   * clicked with the left mouse button with no cmd or shift key